 How can I help spread the word?

-Take action to promote physical fitness.
+Take action to promote physical fitness in your community.

 - Host an information night featuring community members who have increased their physical activity.
 Ask people to share their stories and tips for success.